Crimzos/miniCTF/README.md

 Welcome to **miniCTF** – a fun mix of OSINT, reversing, web, crypto, misc, and binary puzzles.

+> This entire platform — from the design to the challenges — was built in just **one day**.
+>
+> So yeah, some things might be a little rough around the edges or feel incomplete.
+But that’s part of the charm.
+>
+> Every challenge is handcrafted, and while it might not be perfect, it's built with love for learning and curiosity.
+>

 Below is a list of the challenges included in this CTF with their descriptions and point values.

 ---